d2s/Documentation/docs/Parameters.md

 - `--stats` - produces some more statistics
 	- parameter is forced on in dry-ryn to collect info about run
 - `--backup` - instructs rsync to backup changed files
+	- remember rsync is set to synchronize the source and destination folder (see [how to use RsyncOSX](HowtoUseRsyncOSX.md)), by setting this parameter instructs rsync to store changed files
 - `--backup-dir` - where to store changed or deleted files before rsync syncronise source and destination
 - `--exclude-from` - path to file which stores file patterns to **exclude** from rsync backup
 - `--include-from` - path to file which store file patterns to **include** from rsync backup